 Complete an English Proficiency Test

-All students from countries where English is not the native language must demonstrate a satisfactory score on the English3 Proficiency Test (E3PT) with a score of 62 or higher or the Test of English as a Foreign Language (TOEFL) examination with a score of 61 or higher on the internet-based exam.
-The official scores must be sent from E3PT or TOEFL.
-The English Proficiency requirement may be waived for students transferring to the university from an English speaking university, who have completed a minimum of 24 college-level credits and meet the minimum GPA requirement for admission.
+All students from countries where English is not the native language must demonstrate a satisfactory score on one of the following tests: English3 Proficiency Test (E3PT) with a score of 62 or higher, the Test of English as a Foreign Language (TOEFL) examination with a score of 65 or higher, the International English Language Testing System (IELTS) examination with a 5.5 or higher, or the Duolingo examination with a 100 or higher.
+The official scores must be sent from E3PT, TOEFL, IELTS, or Duolingo.
+The English Proficiency requirement may be waived for students transferring to the university from an United States University, who have completed a minimum of 30 college-level credits and meet the minimum GPA requirement for admission.

 Submit Official SAT or ACT score

 ACT or SAT examinations are required for freshman or transfer students who have less than 30 hours of college work.
 The minimum scores that are required are a composite score of 21 on the ACT or 980/990 SAT critical reading and math combined score.
 The official score report must be submitted from the high school or from the ACT or SAT testing agency.
 This requirement is waived for persons who have graduated five years or more prior to their application to the University or are 25 years of age or older upon the beginning of their first semester at the University.